 The goal of this fellowship is to provide advanced practice registered nurses an opportunity to enhance their expertise in cancer care and to carry that expertise throughout Texas, the nation, and the world to promote excellence in oncology nursing and positively impact the care of oncology patients and their families.
 Through completion of the fellowship, the fellow will gain in-depth experience in clinical oncology practice with selected experience in oncology focused teaching, clinical research application and utilization, presentation and publication.

 The fellowship is offered as a twelve-month clinical based experience along with didactic training, simulation, and skills workshops.
 In addition, fellows will participate in a curriculum of clinical study that will ensure exposure to the entire spectrum of oncology care, from prevention to end of life.

 The fellowship is offered at the The University of Texas MD Anderson Cancer Center in Houston, TX.

 When is the program offered?

-The fellowship is currently offered annually, September thru August.
+The fellowship is currently offered annually, September through August.

 How many fellowship positions are available?

-Historically, up to four fellowship positions are available for the twelve-month program.
+Historically, up to four fellowship positions are available for the 12-month program.